| | |

 If your card has a “chip and pin” ask waiters at bars and restaurants to bring the payment terminal to your table and cover your hand as you enter your PIN.

-If the terminal is not portable, or your card does not have “chip and pin” technology, take your card to the cashier to pay: do not allow attendants to take it out of your sight.
+If the terminal is not portable, or your card does not have “chip and pin” technology, take your card to the cashier to pay: do not allow attendants to take it out of sight.

-If you are paying for fuel at gas stations with a card, we recommend you only use a credit card (not a debit card) and be extra vigilant as gasoline stations are rife with skimmers.
+If you are paying for fuel at gas stations with a card, we recommend you only use a credit card (not a debit card) and be extra vigilant, as gasoline stations are rife with skimmers.

-Store cash and other valuables in your hotel room’s safe, the hotel’s safety deposit box or purchase your own safety diversion tool.
+Store cash and other valuables in your hotel room’s safe, the hotel’s safety deposit box or purchase your safety diversion tool.

 ATM refills: When stand-alone ATMs are being re-filled, you might see armed guards surrounding them.